 There are numerous chemical peels and each one is performed differently.
-In general, chemical peels usually begin with vigorous cleansing of the skin, followed by application of the appropriate peel.
+In general, chemical peels usually begin with vigorous cleansing of the skin, followed by the application of the appropriate peel.

 How long do chemical peels take?

-Most peels can be performed within a few minutes, depending on size of the area being treated but expect 30 minutes for the entire chemical peel process.
+Most peels can be performed within a few minutes, depending on the size of the area being treated but expect 30 minutes for the entire chemical peel process.

 What will my skin feel like after a chemical peel for sun damage?